The National Vegetation Classification Standard

 Upper Level | ||

-Level 3- Formation | Cool Temperate Forest & Woodland | Temperate to Polar Bog & Fen |
+Level 3 - Formation | Temperate Forest and Woodland | Temperate Bog |

 Mid Level | ||

-Level 4-Division | Rocky Mountain Forest & Woodland | North American Bog & Fen |
+Level 5 - Macrogroup | Rocky Mountain Subalpine-Upper Montane Forest and Woodland | North American Boreal and Subboreal Bog and Acidic Fen |

-Level 6-Group | Rocky Mountain Lodgepole Pine Forest & Woodland |
+Level 6 - Group | Rocky Mountain Lodgepole Pine Forest and Woodland | Rocky Mountain Acidic Fen |

 Lower Level | ||

-Level 7-Alliance | Rocky Mountain Woodland Alliance (Pinus contorta Rocky Mountain Woodland Alliance) | Acidic Sedge Graminoid Fen Alliance (Carex lasiocarpa - Carex livida - Dulichium arundinaceum Acidic Graminoid Fen Alliance) |
+Level 7 - Alliance | Rocky Mountain Lodgepole Pine Dry Woodland Alliance ( Pinus contorta Rocky Mountain Dry Woodland Alliance) | Acidic Sedge Graminoid Fen Alliance ( Carex lasiocarpa - Carex livida - Dulichium arundinaceum Acidic Graminoid Fen Alliance) |

-Level 8-Association | Lodgepole Pine / Common Juniper Woodland (Pinus contorta / Juniperus communis Woodland) | Slender Sedge Fen ( Carex lasiocarpa Fen) |
+Level 8 - Association | Lodgepole Pine / Common Juniper Woodland ( Pinus contorta - Juniperus communis Woodland) | Slender Sedge Fen ( Carex lasiocarpa Fen) |

-- National Vegetation Classification Version 2 Guide
+- U.S. National Vegetation Classification Database and Explorer

-- Full Text of the National Vegetation Classification Standard, Version 2
+- U.S. National Vegetation Classification